 About Testing the Abdominals

 There are numerous fitness tests for measuring the function of the abdominal muscles (or 'abs' as they are called in the fitness industry).
 This is a very important area for testing, as abdominal strength or abdominal muscle endurance is an indicator of core strength and therefore core stability and support of the lower back.

-The tests fall into two main categories, abdominal strength and abdominal endurance (see list below).
+The tests fall into two main categories, abdominal strength and abdominal endurance (see the list below).
 In the abdominal strength tests, assessed is the ability of the abdominal muscle to function optimally and hold a correct position under increasing difficulty.
 In the abdominal endurance tests, assessed is the ability to perform repeated abdominal curls in a set time (e.g. one minute) or at a set rate.
-What test you use will be dependent of what you are trying to measure, weighed up against the costs and ease of conducting the test.
+Which test you use will be dependent of what you are trying to measure, weighed up against the costs and ease of conducting the test.

 The techniques for the abdominal endurance sit-up tests used for the US defense forces (US Army, US Marines, US Navy), the home test and other endurance tests vary slightly.
 Make note of the instructions such as where the hands are held (across the chest, behind the head, on the side of the head, out in front), how far you have to go back (shoulders to the ground, head to touch) and how far you go up (to touch your knees, chest to thighs), the angle of the knees (usually 90 degrees) and whether the feet are held or not.
 Being consistent with the technique will improve the reliability of the tests.
 When comparing the results to normative values, you should make sure that the testing technique, test conditions and subject populations are the same.